-Shareholders may be represented at the Shareholders General Meetings by way of a written proxy addressed to the President of the Board of the General Meeting.
-The aforementioned proxy may also be sent by electronic mail in accordance with the respective Shareholders General Meeting notice of meeting instructions.
+Shareholders may be represented at the Shareholders General Meetings by a written proxy mandate addressed to the President of the Board of the General Meeting.
+The mandate mentioned above may also be sent by electronic mail following the respective Shareholders General Meeting notice of meeting instructions.